 - Healthscope has implemented this risk-based policy to reduce the risk of COVID-19 transmission in the workplace.
 Healthscope recognises that COVID-19 is a highly contagious and potentially fatal condition. - Healthscope has a moral and legal responsibility to take all reasonable practical steps to provide a safe workplace. - Healthscope has deployed vaccination as a safety control and considers it to be more effective than alternative controls such as personal protective equipment (PPE).
-This policy has been deployed to afford Healthscope's workers with the greatest protection reasonably practicable.
+This policy has been deployed to afford all persons affected by Healthscope's undertaking with the greatest protection reasonably practicable.